 Sushma is closely associated with the ISG Provider LensTM quadrant studies.
-She primarily writes around digital banking services.
-Sushma is a business research professional with 18 years of experience in global/US banking industry and consumer technology.
+She primarily writes about digital banking services.
+Sushma is a business research professional with 18 years of experience in the global/US banking industry and consumer technology.
 Sushma holds a Ph.D. in International Banking from the University of Hyderabad and is also an MBA in Finance.
-Her research agenda encompasses assessing impact of digital transformation, analysing market dynamics, provider positioning in the market, writing reports, and identifying opportunities for enterprises.
-She is also parallely involved in the global banking platforms report.
+Her research agenda encompasses assessing the impact of digital transformation, analysing market dynamics, provider positioning in the market, writing reports, and identifying opportunities for enterprises.
+She also is involved in the global banking platforms report.

-Arjun Das, Enterprise Context and Global Summary Analyst Senior Analyst
+Arjun Das, Enterprise Context and Global Overview Analyst